How Discord underlies the Noise Resilience of Quantum Illumination

 \section{Abstract}

-Quantum illumination employs entanglement to detect reflecting objects in environments so noisy that all entanglement is destroyed.
-This appears paradoxical: the benefit of entanglement outlasts entanglement itself.
-Here we demonstrate that the resilience of quantum illumination is due to quantum discord - a more resilient form of quantum correlations.
-We prove a direct equality between the performance gain in quantum illumination and the amount of discord which is expended to resolve the target.
-Discord outlasts entanglement; and in harnessing this discord, quantum illumination outperforms all conventional techniques.
-This simultaneously explains why quantum illumination thrives in entanglement breaking noise, and confirms discord is a resource of immediate value.
+The benefits of entanglement can outlast entanglement itself.
+In quantum illumination, entanglement is employed to better detect reflecting objects in environments so noisy that all entanglement is destroyed.
+Here, we show that quantum discord - a more resilient form of quantum correlations - explains the resilience of quantum illumination.
+We introduce a quantitative relation between the performance gain in quantum illumination and the amount of discord used to encode information about the presence or absence of a reflecting object.
+This highlights discord’s role preserving the benefits of entanglement in entanglement breaking noise.